bluecatlabs/bluecat-gateway-ansible-module/README.md

 ## Using the module

-Pull or clone this repository to obtain the BlueCat Ansible module and playbooks.
+To obtain the BlueCat Ansible module and playbooks, pull or clone this repository.
 * `bluecat.py` is the Ansible module
 * playbooks are in the Examples folder in YAML format